Chao-Hao0117/Chao-hao0117.github.io/_pages/about.md

 ## Biography

 Welcome!
 Now I am a strategy manager in Qingdao Haike Holdings Co., Ltd. I have strong background in **econometrics, asset pricing, and financial engineering**.
-My research employs **empirical methods and financial modeling** to address questions in asset valuation and market behavior.
-Professionally, I have applied these skills in securities analysis, investment cultivation, and strategic decision-making.

-## Research Interests
+Professionally, I have:

-My primary research interests include (but are not limited to):
+- Facilitated **RMB 1+ billion in investment funds** for SME cultivation
-* **Econometrics**
+- Led financial due diligence for **IPO projects** and strategic investments
-* **Asset Pricing**
+- Developed **predictive financial models** using Stata, R, and MATLAB
-* **Financial Engineering**
+- Managed full-cycle **quantitative research projects** from data collection to empirical validation

 ## Education